What if you could figure out how to have all the energy you need each day?

 Doing too much of what you’re not good at drains your energy.
 So does doing too much of what you are good at.
-Your energy level is directly related to how your use your strengths.
-When you identify your natural strengths and work from them, you increase your motivation, focus, and confidence – and SUPER-BOOST your energy!
+Why?
+Because your energy level is directly related to how you use your strength.
+When you identify your natural strengths and work with them, you increase your motivation, focus, and confidence – and SUPER-BOOST your energy!

 In the last decade, psychological research supporting the benefits of strengths use has exploded!
-Studies have shown that people who use their strengths more are happier and more confident, perform better and are more engaged at work, have higher levels of energy and vitality, and experience lower levels of stress, among other positive results (see CAPP’s research here for more details).
+Because of this, studies have shown that people who use their strengths more are happier and more confident, perform better and are more engaged at work, have higher levels of energy and vitality, and experience lower levels of stress, among other positive results (see CAPP’s research here for more details).

 As more organizational leaders, educators, managers, and coaches eagerly tap into the many benefits of strengths use, it’s important to consider how we can best identify and develop strengths in our employees, clients, and personal lives.